If you have experience installing software from source code on your Linux server, you have probably come across the

 The general idea is that by adding sources, we can build a sequential set of dependencies that must be executed before the current target.
 You can specify more than one source, separated by spaces, after any target.
 You can begin to see how you can specify elaborate sequences of tasks.

-What gives the make command such flexibility is that the command portion of the syntax is very open.
-You can specify any command you wish to run under the target.
-You can add as many commands as you would like.
+What gives the make command such flexibility is that the command portion of the syntax is very open-ended.
+You can specify any command to run under the target.
+You can add as many commands as needed.

 Commands are specified on the line after the target declaration.
 They are indented by one tab character.
 Some versions of make are flexible about the way that you indent the command section, but in general, you should stick with a single tab to ensure that make will recognize your intent.